-In this Ulysses writing app review, we explain if it’s the right choice for your articles, books and creative projects.
+In this Ulysses writing app review, we explain if it’s the right choice for your articles, books, and creative projects.

-If you’re planning to do a lot more writing this year, you may be wondering if there’s an easier, more effective way than the old apps and text editors that you’ve been using.
-Well, Ulysses is one of the most popular writing apps available for Mac.
-And it's unlike Pages, Word and Google Docs.
+If you’re planning on writing more this year, you may be wondering if there’s an easier, more effective way than using old apps and text editors.
+Many standard writing apps are painful due to odd formatting quirks and issues with managing larger documents.

 What is Ulysses Writing App?